Early Spring Vegetables List: Don’t Wait on Winter Waning

 Early Spring Vegetables List

 Salad Greens: Among the earliest crops are lettuce, arugula, and mesclun mixes.
-You’ll have success growing lettuce and greens when the soil is 55 degrees and many can be harvested within 30 days.
-And though they won’t flourish during long cold snaps, they won’t die unless temperatures dip below 28 degrees.
+You’ll have success growing lettuce and greens when the soil is 55 degrees F and many can be harvested within 30 days.
+And though they won’t flourish during long, cold snaps, they won’t die unless temperatures dip below 28 degrees F.

 Spinach: Plant in the spring ground, harvest within 60 days, and get the most of this crop before it bolts.
 Most spinach cannot tolerate a hot summer.
 Some varieties are bred to thrive longer, but spinach is best enjoyed when it’s still springtime.

 Asian Greens: Extremely hardy varieties such as bok choy and napa cabbage still look stunning when glazed with a thin layer of ice.
 And once the ice melts, they shine in the sun and continue to grow.
-Protect these from a hard frost but don’t worry if the nights still fall between 28 and 32.
+Protect these from a hard frost, but don’t worry if the nights still fall between 28 and 32 degrees F.

-Radishes: And if temperatures do still fall below 28?
+Radishes: And if temperatures do still fall below 28 degrees F?
 Your radishes will be fine.
-Growing radishes of a smaller variety such as Easter Egg mature within 30 days while larger, sweeter radishes like daikon can take 60 to 90.
+Growing radishes of a smaller variety such as Easter Egg mature within 30 days while larger, sweeter radishes like daikon can take 60 to 90 days.
 Root crops like radishes prefer to be direct-sown, planted right in the ground rather than started as seedlings.

 Kale: This tough and nutritious leafy green sits beside radishes as one of the toughest brassicas you can grow.
 It can even thrive during mild winters with no snow pack.
 Sow early and protect seedlings from a hard frost to give them a little boost.
 Harvest the lowermost leaves and let the plant continue to grow through the summer heat.